eHealthAfrica/aether/aether-common-library/README.md

 # Aether common

-This module contains the shared features among different aether modules.
+This library contains the shared features among different aether modules.

 All the features that can be re-used in other modules and are not module specific should be moved to this one.